-5.1 Users should avoid carrying tools up a ladder or stepladder but should rather use a tool holster attached to the belt.

-5.2 Metal ladders and stepladders must not be used where there is danger from electrical contact.
+- 5.1 Users should avoid carrying tools up a ladder or step ladder but should rather use a tool holster attached to the belt or a tool bag raised and lowered by means of a secure rope. - 5.2 Metal ladders and step ladders should not be used where there is danger from electrical contact.